-- en-suite bathroom (shower, WC, washbasin, hairdryer, bathrobes, bath products - shampoo, soaps, shower gel)
+- en-suite bathroom (shower, WC, washbasin, hairdryer, plush bathrobes and slippers, premium bath products)

-- separate bedroom (double bed or 2 single beds, bedside cabinets, bedside USB charging ports, wall-mounted lamps)
+- separate bedroom (Queen-size double bed convertible to 2 twins / single beds, bedside cabinets, bedside USB charging ports, wall-mounted lamps)

-- mirrored vanity / writing table with armchair, lounge area (2-seater sofabed, caffee table with chairs), Horizon and Veranda cabins additionally have a plush loveseat
+- mirrored vanity table / writing desk with armchair, lounge area (2-seater sofabed, coffee table with chairs), Horizon and Veranda cabins additionally have a plush loveseat

-- smart HDTV (infotainment system, Internet, on-demand movies, Bluetooth connectivity), large wardrobe, electronic safe box (in the closet), minibar (refrigerator)
+- smart HDTV (infotainment system, Internet, on-demand movies, Bluetooth connectivity), large wardrobe, electronic safe box (in the closet), minibar (fully-stocked refrigerator)

 - individual air-conditioning, LED lighting

-Most cabins are with private step-out balconies, excepting only the aft-located (decks 5-6) "French Balcony" cabins, which are with sliding floor-ceiling glass door openning to a railing (Juliet balcony).
+Most cabins (~90%) are with private step-out balconies, excepting only the aft-located (decks 5-6) "French Balcony" cabins, which are with a sliding window (upper panel) opening to a railing (Juliet balcony).
 Cabin balconies are furnished with 1 low table and 2 deckchairs.
 Superior, Deluxe and Owner suites additionally have 2 lounge chairs on their balconies.